carbon-language/carbon-lang/llvm/lib/Target/X86/README-SSE.txt

         pshufd  $0, %xmm0, %xmm0
         ret

 LLVM should be able to generate the same thing as gcc.
+This looks like it is just a matter of matching (scalar_to_vector (load x)) to movd.

 //===---------------------------------------------------------------------===//